RexManglicmot/Maternal-Health-Risks-ML-Classification/Maternal-Health-Risks-Classification-KNN-and-Decision-Trees.md

 data2$RiskLevel <- as.factor(data2$RiskLevel)
 ```

-Now we need to normalize the 6 remaining metrics, but first in order to
+Now we need to normalize the 6 remaining variables, but first in order
-be more efficient, let’s write a function that will iterate over each
+to be more efficient, let’s write a function that will iterate over each
-variable column instead of assigned values witin a variable to an object
+variable column instead of assigned values within a variable to an
-and piecing it together in another dataframe.
+object and piecing it together in another dataframe.
 Again, we are not
 interested in the RiskLevel, so I will disregard that variable column
 when I code the lapply.